ExMacro/hass_ensto_ble/README.md

 _Custom component to read and write data from Ensto BLE thermostats._

 ## Note
-- This is an early development version.
+- This is a development version.
 It's a hobby project and will be developed slowly for my own purposes.
 Please be patient.
-- Currently this integration supports some of the functionality of the official Ensto Heat app
 - Integration tested on Raspberry PI 4, Home Assistant OS 14.2, Supervisor 2025.02.1, Core 2025.2.4
 - Integration tested with Ensto ELTE6-BT and ECO16BT thermostats but should work with all Ensto thermostat supporting the same BLE Interface Description
 - The version v0.1.9.1 onwards should have a basic support for multiple thermostats.
 However, the set_device_name-service doesn't yet support multiple thermostats.